saifujasoor/Automatic-Speech2Text-Transcribe/README.md

 ```
 pip3 install pocketsphinx
 ```
+- If you getting any type error
-- Make sure we have up-to-date versions of pip, setuptools and wheel
+- Make sure you have up-to-date versions of pip, setuptools and wheel
 ```
 python -m pip install --upgrade pip setuptools wheel